 It is machine washable but we should note that the color fades a bit after washing, so be prepared for it to lose some of its luster.
 The EDILLY is still an attractive cover, though, and its other qualities make it the best comforter for dog hair.

 2. Linenspa All-Season Dog Hair Comforter – Best Value

-Dog hair slides right off the Linenspa All-Season Quilted, enabling you to invite your best friend into bed without winding up with her coat all over you.
+Dog hair slides right off the tightly woven Linenspa All-Season Quilted, enabling you to invite your best friend into bed without winding up with her coat all over you.

 It’s filled with a hypoallergenic microfiber instead of down, so you don’t have to worry about sneezing, getting poked with feathers, or having to deal with odd odors.
 Despite this, it’s quite affordable, which is why we feel it’s the best comforter for dog hair for the money.